northle/docs/src/docs/basics/http-client.md

 # HTTP Client

-Web applications often need to fetch some data by HTTP requests.
-Northle ships with a handy `HTTP Client` service that helps creating API requests.
+Web applications often need to fetch some data with HTTP requests.
+Northle ships with a handy `HttpClient` service that helps creating API requests.

 ![HTTP Client Scheme](./assets/http-client.png)

 ## Get started

-To get started with the client, import and inject `HttpClient` service to the controller or other service:
+To get started with the client, simply import and inject the `HttpClient` service:

 ::: code src/movies/movie.controller.ts
 ```ts